-Maple Dijon Pork with Apples and Sweet Potatoes is easy enough for a weeknight meal and delicious enough to serve to company.
+Maple Dijon Pork with Apples and Sweet Potatoes is easy enough for a weeknight meal recipe and delicious enough to serve to company.

 One pan dinners and recipes are pretty darn amazing.

 Especially when they are as easy and effortless as this dinner, in addition to being a family favorite.